isomerpages/moe-cjc/_student-life/The CJC Story.md

 Kim Yu Ling, Class of 2020, received the Harvard Book Prize (Singapore) 2020/2021 award, presented to promising students all around the world who go beyond the call of duty to show kindness and care to others.
 Congratulations Yu Ling!

-**[Thinker with a Mission, Leader with a Heart series 5](/highlights/19/)<br>**
+**[Thinker with a Mission, Leader with a Heart series 5](/highlights/19/)<br>** Our warmest congratulations to Dr Shaun Gerald Nathan, Class of 2007, for winning the Singapore Health Quality Service Awards 2021 (SHQSA), Clinician category.

-**[Thinker with a Mission, Leader with a Heart series 4](/highlights/15/)<br>**
+**[Thinker with a Mission, Leader with a Heart series 4](/highlights/15/)<br>** Both Emma Lai Oi Yeng (2T26, Class of 2021), and Chua Ann Teng (2T05, Class of 2020), have exemplified the values of the college’s mission, leading to their nominations as two of Halogen Foundation’s Top 50 National Young Leader Awardees of 2020 in Singapore.
+Congratulations to them!

 **[Thinker with a Mission, Leader with a Heart series 3](/highlights/12/)<br>**